OpenAADL/ocarina-build/README.md

 Scenarios, specific combination of parameters --scenarion=<name> : run a specific scenario

- Valid names are nightly_build taste (see source code for details)
+ Valid names are fresh-install nightly-build taste (see source code for details)
  Note: this may overwrite other configuration parameters
 ```